anandkodical/Devops-learning/CCNA/README.md

     Loopback range : 127.0.0.0 to 127.255.255.255

-Syntax of IP address:
+**Syntax of IP address:**

-Network address + host address
+==> Network address + host address

-An IP address is always a combination of network address and host address, where network address is used to identify the entire network & host address is used to identify the individual device on the network.
+==> An IP address is always a combination of network address and host address, where network address is used to identify the entire network & host address is used to identify the individual device on the network.

-Syntax of IP with respect to the classes of IP:
+**Syntax of IP with respect to the classes of IP:**

 	Class A : Network.host.host.host

 	Class B : Network.network.host.host

 	Class C: Network.network.network.host

-Subnetting:
+**Subnetting:**

 Subnetting is a process of dividing a network into multiple smaller networks called subnets in order to minimize the wastage of IP addresses.

 	Ex 1:  ABC Corporation
 	LAN 1 - 50 IP address
 	LAN 2 - 30
 	LAN 3 - 70
 	LAN 4 - 25
 	LAN 5 - 110

 IP address :192.168.1.0 - Class C
 *LAN config should be done in a descending order
 *All LANs should be considered as diff networks

 	Default subnet mask
 	Class A - 255.0.0.0
 	Class B - 255.255.0.0
 	Class C - 255.255.255.0

 DSM - 255.255.255.0 (0-255 =256)

 Without Subnetting:
 LAN 5 - 110 IPs
 Network Address - 192.168.1.0